Jointer: Operation

 The timber is turned end for end and the same procedure is done to the section "B".
 This is repeated as required with the operator sighting along the length of the timber from time to time to check on straightness of the timber.
 When the timber is almost straight, the guard is replaced and the last cut is made in the normal way.

 Twisted material is treated in a similar way.
 The operator lays the timber on the bed of the machine and rocks it slowly from side to side to estimate the amount of twist.
 If there is, say, 20mm of twist in the board, he holds the board level and takes 10mm off one end, then repeats it for the other end.

 Jointers are also used for making rebates (also known as rabbets in North America) in finished timber.
 The fence is set to the width of the rebate and the infeed table is set to the depth.
 A jointer that is used for rebating has the outside ends of its blades also sharpened and set with a small clearance from the cutter head.

 A jointer cannot be used to create a board of even thickness along its length.
 For this task, after jointing one face, a thickness planer is used.

 Thickness planers and jointers are often combined into one machine, with the work piece passing underneath the same rotating blade for thicknessing, but in the opposite direction.
 In the US this is called a planer–thicknesser or over-and-under.

+Safety

+Jointers are widely regarded as one of the more hazardous stationary woodworking machines due to the exposed, high-speed rotating cutter head.
+Safety guidance from woodworking organizations emphasizes maintaining functional cutterhead guards, using push blocks to keep hands clear of the knives, and limiting depth of cut to reduce the risk of kickback and loss of control.

+Operators are generally advised to avoid jointing stock that is excessively short or thin, to take multiple shallow passes rather than deep single cuts, and to maintain proper stance and controlled feed rates.
+Continuous attention during operation is emphasized, as repetitive use can lead to operator inattention and increased accident risk.
+Round pieces of wood should not be flattened with a jointer due to the risk of the wood rolling and the operator’s fingers being cut by the jointer blades.

+Regular inspection and maintenance of cutter knives is also considered critical.
+Knives should be sharp, securely fastened, and set to identical height to minimize vibration and mechanical stress.
+Improperly maintained cutter heads can increase both injury risk and premature machine wear.
+As a result, many shared workshops and training facilities require formal instruction or certification before allowing independent use of jointers.